maciek01/arduino/README.md

 YMFC is an auto pilot project by Joop Brokking.

-In this repo i have made couple of small improvement to keep my copter flying accourding to what i am used to from my experience with cleanflight and beta flight.
+In this repo i have made couple of small improvement to keep my copter flying according to what i am used to from my experience with cleanflight and betaflight.

 DONE: